Building a Kickass Growth Team: Everything You Need To Succeed

 • Cultural disconnect: The growth function feels increasingly isolated from the main organization

-• Involve team members in redesigning processes and structures
+• Co-create the future: Involve the team in redesigning roles and workflows

 1. Analyze key KPIs and insights to determine your focus areas